 The Muskogee City Council is the legislative and quasi-judicial body of city government.
-Under the provisions of the City Charter of Muskogee the Council is composed of a Mayor and an eight member body.
-The Mayor shall be elected at large, by qualified electors of the entire city.
-All candidates for the office of council member shall be elected by the qualified electors of their respective wards.
+Under the provisions of the City Charter of Muskogee, the Council is composed of a Mayor and an eight member body.
+The term for Mayor is two years and Council Members serve staggered terms of four years each.
+The Mayor is elected at-large, by qualified electors of the entire city.
+All candidates for the office of council member are be elected by the qualified electors of their respective wards.
 The City is divided into four wards.
-Elections are held on the second Tuesday in February in each even numbered year.
-The next election is February 13, 2018.
-The term for Mayor is two years and Council Members serve for four years which are staggered.
+General elections are held on the second Tuesday in February in each even numbered year.
 To be elected, a candidate must receive a majority (50% + 1) of the votes cast; if no candidate garners a majority, a run-off election is held between the two candidates that received the most votes.
-Runoff elections are held on the first Tuesday of April.
-The terms of Mayor and Members of the Council shall take office at 9:00 AM on the second Tuesday in April following the General and Run-Off elections.
+Run-off elections are held on the first Tuesday of April.
+If there is no run-off election, the terms of Mayor and Members of the Council begin the second Tuesday of March.
+If a run-off election is held, all candidates take office the Tuesday following the run-off election.

 Rules of Decorum can be found here.